pytorch/serve/model-archiver/README.md

                         without archiving these model files
                         "default": This creates the model-archive in <model-name>.mar format.
                         This is the default archiving format.
-Models archived in this format will be readily hostable on native MMS.
+Models archived in this format will be readily hostable on TorchServe.
   -f, --force           When the -f or --force flag is specified, an existing
                         .mar file with same name as that provided in --model- name in the path specified by --export-path will